zc0rp10/electron_neofetch/README.md

 To add full support for more distubutions requires;

-- Additional images would need to be added.
+- Additional images for each distrubution.
 - More options to be added to the window manager array.
 - If statments for multiple package managers.